radiocubito/wordful.radiocubito.com/resources/markdown/docs/installation.md

 ## Visit the Dashboard

-After performing all these steps, you should be able to visit the Contentful Dashboard at `/contentful`.
+After performing all these steps, you should be able to visit the Wordful Dashboard at `/wordful`.